rangsimanketkaew/Auto-NWChem/README.md

 ```
 chmod 755 Automatic-NWChem-Compile.sh
 ```
-Run script and follow the instruction of compilation.
+Execute a script and follow the on-screen instruction.
 ```
 ./Automatic-NWChem-Compile.sh
 ```